-How to lower your staff turnover rates?
+How to lower your employee turnover rate

-Keeping employees starts with hiring the right employees.
+Keeping standout employees starts with hiring the right employees.
 You likely hire employees who have strong skills that match your open position.
 But, how well do your employees fit in with your business’s culture?

 If employees don’t fit in with your work environment, they won’t be happy and will end up leaving the business sooner rather than later.